BananaJoh/sv650overlay/README.md

   </details>

 ## Motivation
 The Suzuki SV650 has no built-in gear indicator.
-If you want to have one, there are several solutions, e.g. modifying the speedo with a Multibot or buying an external gear position indicator.
-Neither soldering the speedo nor paying much money for another attachment to the handlebars satisfied me, so I looked for alternatives.
+There are off-the-shelf solutions to add one, like the Multibot or external gear position indicators, but they seemed not really appealing to me.
-First finding was https://github.com/RaysceneNS/SV-650-GearPositionIndicator - an attempt to read the gear position sensor analog voltage directly with an ATtiny microcontroller.
-I built, but never installed it because I thought it could influence the signal for the ECU.
+So I looked further and found https://github.com/RaysceneNS/SV-650-GearPositionIndicator - an attempt to read the gear position sensor analog voltage directly with an ATtiny microcontroller.
+I built, but never installed it because I feared it would affect the signal for the ECU.
-Later I found https://github.com/o5i/Datalogger - an Arduino based datalogger using the diagnostic interface of the bike (which is K-Line aka ISO 9141 with Suzuki specific KWP2000 aka ISO 14230 protocol implementation, called SDS).
-I had an ESP32 flying around for some time, so the idea of building something with wireless connectivity and an Android smartphone, which already had its place on my handlebars, grew.
-I flashed Arduino core for ESP32 and adapted the code for my needs and hardware (ESP32 with Bluetooth, SV650AK7).
+Later on I discovered https://github.com/o5i/Datalogger - an Arduino based datalogger using the diagnostic interface of the bike (K-Line aka ISO 9141 with Suzuki specific KWP2000 aka ISO 14230 protocol implementation, called SDS).
+I took an ESP32, ported and adapted the code and tried it out.
+It ran so flawlessly that I thought it would be cool to extend this with an app displaying the data on my smartphone.
-So here it is now - some conversions are still missing or inaccurate, but it is working overall.
+So here it is now - not only showing the gear, but also some additional diagnostic data.
+Some conversions are missing or inaccurate, but the main objective is achieved.

 ## Hardware
 * ESP32-DevKitC (WROOM32)